aehparta/libe/docs/build-system.rst

 .. describe:: F_CPU_<TARGET> = <FREQUENCY>

-	Target specific CPU clock speed needed by some platforms like AVR and 8-bit PIC.
+	Target specific CPU clock speed needed by some targets like AVR and 8-bit PIC.

 	Define in Makefile: